 On January 11, 2017, a putative class action lawsuit was filed against the Company and certain of its current and former executive officers in the United States District Court for the Southern District of New York, captioned Frank Micholle v.
 Ophthotech Corporation, et al., No. 1:17-cv-00210.
 On March 9, 2017, a related putative class action lawsuit was filed against the Company and the same group of its current and former executive officers in the United States District Court for the Southern District of New York, captioned Wasson v.
 Ophthotech Corporation, et al., No. 1:17-cv-01758.
 These cases were consolidated on March 13, 2018.
 On June 4, 2018, the lead plaintiff filed a consolidated amended complaint (the "CAC").
 The CAC purports to be brought on behalf of shareholders who purchased the Company's common stock between March 2, 2015 and December 12, 2016.
 The CAC generally alleges that the Company and certain of its officers violated Sections 10(b) and/or 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making allegedly false and/or misleading statements concerning the results of the Company's Phase 2b trial and the prospects of the Company's Phase 3 trials for Fovista in combination with anti-VEGF agents for the treatment of wet AMD.
 The CAC seeks unspecified damages, attorneys' fees, and other costs.
 The Company and individual defendants filed a motion to dismiss the CAC on July 27, 2018.
 On September 18, 2019, the court issued an order dismissing some, but not all, of the allegations in the CAC.
 On November 18, 2019, the Company and the individual defendants filed an answer to the complaint.
 On June 12, 2020, the lead plaintiff filed a motion for class certification.
-The Company's response is due August 11, 2020.
+On August 11, 2020, the defendants filed a notice of non-opposition to lead plaintiff's motion for class certification.
 This case is currently in the discovery phase.